 1. Trusts avoid the probate process

-While assets controlled by your will have to go through probate in order to be verified and distributed according to your wishes, trust assets usually don’t; a will becomes a part of public record, while a trust agreement stays private.
+While assets controlled by you will have to go through probate in order to be verified and distributed according to your wishes, trust assets usually don’t.
+A will becomes a part of public record, while a trust agreement stays private.
 When you establish a trust during your lifetime, you only need to deal with your attorney and your trustee to execute the agreement.

 Privacy is important if you want to keep your family’s financial matters outside of public view.
 Plus, by avoiding the probate process, trusts are often a quicker and simpler way to have your assets distributed when you die.
 You may even decide to have your will state that any assets held outside of a pre-existing trust at the time of your death transfer into the trust when you pass away.
 When you’re dealing with the death of a loved one – or the transfer of assets from one person to another – you likely want the change to be as seamless and private as possible.
 Creating a trust can help you achieve both of those goals.